University School of the Lowcountry: Enrollment

 Students hail from Mount Pleasant, Charleston, North Charleston, Isle of Palms, Sullivan's Island, Folly Beach, Summerville, Daniel Island, James Island, Awendaw, and West Ashley.

+All prospective students take at least one of what is known as a "shadow day."
+During a shadow day, prospective students follow a USL student in their same age range and go to all their classes to learn about what a day is like at USL.

+There is an admissions test that is mostly to place kids in classes like math and to register abilities in other categories.

 Honors

 Head of School Jason Kreutner received the "Rookie of the Year" Headmaster Award in 2009 and the Dr. Charles S. Aimar Educational Leadership Award in 2013 from the South Carolina Independent School Association.
 Nikki Brockman, Math teacher and Math Department Chair, was named the 2018 Middle School Teacher of the Year for South Carolina's independent schools.
-In their first seven years of competing (through the 2019-2020 school year), University School has won the SCISA Middle School State Math Meet five times and placed second twice.
+In their first seven years of competing (through the 2019-2020 school year), University School has won the SCISA Middle School State Math Meet five times and placed second twice and continues to earn a multitude of awards today.
+It has become the first school in the South Carolina Independent Schools Association (SCISA) to win 1st place in all divisions in Quiz Bowl (2020) and The Math Meet (2024.)